Generalized Finite-time Optimal Control Framework in Stochastic Thermodynamics: Finite--Time Optimal Control

-The finite-time optimal protocol exhibits discontinuous jumps at the endpoints of the protocol, namely, \textit{kinks} \cite{Schmiedl_2007,Aurell_2011,Chen_2019_stochastic_control,Zhong_2024}.
-In contrast, the slow-driving approach misses such jumps \cite{Sivak_2012}.
-The optimal slow-driving control framework developed in \cref{sec:optimal_slow_driving} relies on the key assumption of a timescale separation between the driving time $\tau$ and the largest inherent relaxation timescale of the system.
-This implies that the system relaxes instantaneously to the control parameter dictated by the environment, justifying the quasistatic slow-driving assumption.
-However, finite-time optimal processes could operate on shorter timescales such that $\tau < \tau_{qs}^*$, violating the slow-driving assumption.
-Moreover, the slow-driving assumption is also violated for $\tau \geq \tau_{qs}^*$, except in the $\tau \to \infty$ limit.
-To this purpose, in this section we develop the finite-time optimal control framework, relying on the MinAP combined with the slow-driving optimal control and the geodesic structure.
+The finite--time optimal protocol exhibits discontinuous jumps at the endpoints of the protocol, namely \textit{kinks} \cite{Schmiedl_2007, Aurell_2011, Chen_2019_stochastic_control, Zhong_2024}.
+In contrast, the slow--driving approach misses such jumps \cite{Sekimoto_1997_slow_driving_optimal_control, Sivak_2012}.
+The optimal slow--driving control framework developed in \cref{sec:optimal_slow_driving} relies on the key assumption of a timescale separation between the driving time $\tau$ and the largest inherent relaxation timescale of the system.
+This implies that the system relaxes instantaneously to the control parameter dictated by the environment, justifying the quasi-static slow--driving assumption.
+However, finite--time optimal processes may operate on shorter timescales such that $\tau < \tau_{qs}^*$, violating the slow--driving assumption.
+Moreover, the slow--driving assumption is also violated for $\tau \geq \tau_{qs}^*$, except in the $\tau \to \infty$ limit.
+To this end, in this section we develop the finite--time optimal control framework, combining MinAP with the slow--driving optimal control and the geodesic structure.